They say it takes a village to raise a child.

 For me, it started with making the time for a conversation with another mom.
 On a sunny summer afternoon, I invited a stranger to sit at my table.
-Connection continued when I offered my home as a meeting place for strangers with shared goals to sit down and talk.
+I figured out how to find your village when I offered my home as a meeting place for strangers with shared goals to sit down and talk.
 And it wouldn’t have been possible if those strangers-turned-friends weren’t willing to risk coming to a new home, to connect with me.

 Connection is lost to fear.

 If either my friends or I would have been too afraid to take the risk, the connection would never have happened.
 We connect when we overcome our fear.